 Be they good or evil, somber or humorous, there’s no denying the power of a great character in storytelling.
-And when storytelling requires interactivity like that found in video games, it’s super important that characters be strong and compelling.
+And when a narrative requires interactivity like that found in video games, it’s incredibly important that characters be strong and compelling.
 After all, you’ll be spending more than a few hours experiencing that character’s story and world within a game, and nothing creates a bigger drag than a terrible set of characters you don’t care about.

 But what makes for a great video game character?
 Or more generally, what exactly makes for a great character?